jhusak/side-sideII-avfplay/README.md

 MOVPLAY

 This is the player for SIDE/SIDEII cartridges for Atari 8-bit Computers.
+Additionaly, after changing the destination compatible IDE device, the player will play movies from CF put in INCOGNITO board.

 The player replays avf files written block by block to CF card.